 Relevant resourcesA complete list of completion reports and scientific papers resulting from this theme can be found in the Commission's publication database.

 Fourth reintroduction of Native Fishes Workshop Report - The fourth reintroduction of native fishes workshop was held 12-14 December 2012 at Weber's Inn, Ann Arbor, MI.
-The purpose of the workshop was to provide a forum to discuss reseach relevant to lake trout, cisco, and sculpin biology and re-establishment in the Great Lakes in support of the research theme.
+The purpose of the workshop was to provide a forum to discuss research relevant to lake trout, cisco, and sculpin biology and re-establishment in the Great Lakes in support of the research theme.